dev-launchers/dev-launchers-platform/src/content/README.md

 # This folder contains data fed into our content layer

-This layer has been created with the intent of moving towards a CMS tool like 'Contentful' in the future, or serving up that data from our backend.
+This layer has been created with the intent of moving towards a CMS tool like 'Contentful' in the future, or serving up that data from our backend (Firebase?).
 It allows us to manage all of the content displayed on the site in one location.

+[Currently, we're using some hacky Google Sheets fun to act as a backend]

 ## File Naming Conventions